Breword/tmux/Getting-Started.md

 #### Key bindings

 tmux key bindings are changed using the `bind-key` and `unbind-key` commands.
 Each key binding in tmux belongs to a named key table.
-There are two default key tables:
+There are four default key tables:

 * The `root` table contains key bindings for keys pressed without the prefix key.

 * The `prefix` table contains key bindings for keys pressed after the prefix key, like those mentioned so far in this document.

+* The `copy-mode` table contains key bindings for keys used in copy mode with *emacs(1)*-style keys.

+* The `copy-mode-vi` table contains key bindings for keys used in copy mode with *vi(1)*-style keys.

 All the key bindings or those for a single table can be listed with the `list-keys` command.
 By default, this shows the keys as a series of `bind-key`